 We are currently awaiting the possibility of cat-sitting for my in-laws when they travel to Florida for the winter.
-My daughter (pictured with the cat in question) will absolutely be thrilled with this, and I must admit that I’m excited to have a cat in the house again.
+My daughter will absolutely be thrilled with this, and I must admit that I’m excited to have a cat in the house again.
 After my initial excitement, the next thing I thought of was the return of cat hair.
 It is definitely a negative aspect of owning a pet.
 Dogs aren’t much better in this regard, so I’ll include them in this post.
 My mom spent many hours vacuuming up black hair from her carpets from the Labrador they had years ago.

 Here are some tips I came across recently when looking for solutions: